harvester/docs/versioned_docs/version-v1.2/upload-image.md

   - Rancher
   - rancher
   - Import Images
-Description: To import virtual machine images in the **Images** page, enter a URL that can be accessed from the cluster.
+description: To import virtual machine images in the **Images** page, enter a URL that can be accessed from the cluster.
 The image name will be auto-filled using the URL address's filename.
 You can always customize it when required.
 ---

 Currently, there are three ways that are supported to create an image: uploading images via URL, uploading images via local files, and creating images via volumes.